 Toyota's first proper entrant in the Crossover segment has caused quite a stir, styled with a combination of a coupe-like upper body and the powerful underpinnings of an SUV.
 This improved version gets front lights are upgraded to premium LED technology, with the daytime running lights and indicators combined in one frontal projector that emits a single smooth line above the main beam.
 At the rear, restyled combi lights are connected by a gloss black spoiler creating a single clean shape.
 As before, coupe-like elements include disguised rear door handles, integrated into the rear pillars.
 At the rear the strongly tapered cabin features a top-hinged tailgate that gives access to loadspace big enough to carry luggage for five people.
 This styling contrasts with the pronounced flaring of the wheel arches which gives C-HR a wide and powerful stance.
 Inside, the key change is the addition of a new multimedia system that upgrades connectivity, allowing full smartphone integration and supporting the latest versions of Apple CarPlay and Android Auto.
 Otherwise, it's as you were, with layered architecture for the instrument panel that aims to create a warm and welcoming feel.
 Because the touchscreen stands proud of the dashboard, rather than being enclosed by it, the upper section of the dash is considerably shallower in depth, helping secure good field of vision for the driver.
 The two-tiered front seat design combines a slender, sporty upper section with a more strongly bolstered and supporting lower part.
 The difference between the two is emphasised by the use of different tones, textures and patterns in the upholstery.
 Overall, there's a high quality feel to the cabin and decorative parts around the dash are finished in high-quality piano black and satin silver trim.

-Prices in the UK for this improved C-HR start from just over £26,000 for the entry-level Icon model.
-Customers can also choose from Design, Excel, Dynamic and GR Sport grades, all available with either 1.8 or new 2.0-litre hybrid powertrains.
-The range-topping "Orange Edition" rounds off the line up.
+Prices in the UK for this improved C-HR start from just under £28,000 for the entry-level Icon model.
+Customers can also choose from Design, Excel and GR Sport grades, all available with either 1.8 or 2.0-litre hybrid powertrains.
 The proposition here gives you slightly less space than models like Nissan's Qashqai and Renault's Kadjar but more fashionable looks and better on-road dynamics.
 It's a formula will can see quite a number of potential buyers liking quite a lot.
 Equipment levels fit with this approach.
 Top level models may be specified with heated front seats, a smart entry system, rear privacy glass, bespoke upholstery (including part-leather), a Park-Assist system, 18-inch alloy wheels and bi-tone metallic paintwork.
 In addition, the C-HR can be equipped with a tailor-made JBL premium audio system, comprising an eight-channel, 576W stereo amplifier and nine speakers, including two newly-patented acoustic JBL wave guides - known as horn tweeters.
-More importantly, the Toyota 'Safety Sense' package is standard across the range.
+More importantly, the Toyota 'T-Mate' package is standard across the range.
 It includes a Pre-Collision System with pedestrian warning, Adaptive Cruise Control, Lane Departure Alert with steering control, Automatic High Beam and Road Sign Assist.

 Hybrid engines are rare in the Crossover segment.
 In fact, only Kia's Niro can offer petrol/electric technology in this class and that model looks pretty frumpy in comparison to this one.
 It'll be less efficient too, for a 1.8-litre Hybrid-powered C-HR can return up to 58.8mpg on the WLTP-rated combined cycle and up to 109g/km of WLTP-rated CO2.
 The 2.0-litre hybrid manages up to 53.3mpg and 119g/km of CO2.
 The Japanese maker describes the C-HR's Hybrid technology as being of the 'self-charging' variety, which means that it isn't of the currently popular Plug-in variety.
 The brand of course has this technology (it's available on top versions of its Prius model) but currently feels it isn't necessary for the C-HR line-up.
 What else?
 Well, the five year 100,000 mile warranty is extremely good and even after that runs out, you'll find that most spares are relatively inexpensive.
 There's also three years warranty against rust and 12 years of anti-corrosion protection.